MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/configure-yammer.md

 System messages notify users of important actions in the network and conversations, such as creating a new group or adding people to a conversation.
 Changing the language will display future system messages in the selected language.
 Prior system messages will remain in the existing language.

 - On the **Configuration** page, under **Set System Language**, choose the language to use.

+## Set Require Admin Approval for external network invitations

+Require Admin Approval setting allows network admins to review and allow or deny members of your home network from participating in external networks hosted by other organizations.
+This setting is **OFF** be default.
+Turn this setting **ON** to review and select whether or not members of your home network can participate in external networks hosted by other organizations.

+When this setting is **ON**, when members from your home network are invited to participate in external networks hosted by other organizations, they can request your approval and you can review pending requests under **Pending Requests** options under **Edit** settings in your home network.

+To turn this setting to **ON**, go to **Network** setting and select **External Networks** and select the “Require admin approval for members to join other companies' external groups or external networks" to **ON**.